 Maybe a secluded beach tucked away between coconut trees or a long stretch of white sand alongside a turquoise lagoon.

 That’s why I am a little shy to give you a review.
 We might have different views about what is a best beach.
 I rather give you a description with images and names and then you decide.

 I have listed the main Mauritius beaches on the map below.

 Beach map of Mauritius

 For a small island we have an amazing choice of weather!
 Our trade winds blow from March to November on the East and South East coast.
-If you are planning your holiday during our winter which is from June to August and you prefer warmer temperatures then consider booking your accommodation on the North or West coast.
+Are planning your holiday during our winter which is from June to August?
+Skip these areas.
+Book your accommodation on the North or West coast.